 The Council of Ministers Decision No. 196 of 11 April 2019 approving the Economic and social development analysis of Bulgaria for the period 2007-2017 for determining the national priorities for the 2021-2027 period, list of policy objectives to be supported during the programming period 2021-2027, and a list of programs and lead agencies for their development, which designated the Ministry of Regional Development and Public Works (MRDPW) as the leading agency for programs development under the European Territorial Cooperation (INTERREG) 2021 - 2027 objective;

 Council of Ministers Decree No. 142 of the of 2019 for development of the Republic of Bulgaria’s strategic and programme documents for EU funds management for the programming period 2021-2027.

-PTSG and TSIM are funded by the European Union with funds from the Instrument for Pre-Accession Assistance=
+PTSG and TSIM are funded by the European Union with funds from the Instrument for Pre-Accession Assistance.